MIPS/ndk/docs/PlatformApis.md

 The platform APIs reach the NDK via the "sysroot" and "platforms" modules in checkbuild.py.
-The sysroot currently is just the headers, whereas the libraries and CRT objects are in platforms (as are the deprecated headers).
+The sysroot currently is just the headers, whereas the libraries and CRT objects are in platforms.

 The sysroot module is copied from `prebuilts/ndk/platform/sysroot`.
 These prebuilts are updated with `prebuilts/ndk/update_platform.py`, which pulls NDK